Flatline4/Flatline4/README.md

 Flatline4 allows developers to create their website's using entirely JavaScript and eliminates the pain of writing HTML and CSS.
 Sound intersting?
 Read on to learn more.

 ## Sounds awesome!
 But how can I use it?
 Becuase Flatline compiles to pure JavaScript, using it is as simple as adding a script tag to your page.
 See the example below.
+In addition, a demo website is included in the demo folder.
 ```html
 <!doctype html>
 <html>